 While Subaru’s Impreza features standard all-wheel drive, the new Crosstrek adds a feature that was previously only on the Forester: X-Mode is a low-speed electronic system (it only works up to 25 mph) that allows the computer to control wheel slippage, enabling you to get moving if you’re in a very sticky situation off-road or trying to scale a slick or muddy hill.
 It also enables Hill Descent Control, useful for driving down a decline with limited traction.
 The Impreza’s all-wheel-drive system is meant more for on-road traction and inclement weather.

 It’s supposed to be more for protection against scratches, but it’s as much a styling choice as anything.
 The cladding is on the bumper, surrounds the foglights, surrounds the wheels and is slapped on the back end, too.
 Frankly, the Impreza looks better without it, in our opinion.

 Different Interior Materials

-While the Impreza and Crosstrek share the same interior design, each have different materials.
-The Crosstrek's interior has some more rugged, easier-to-clean materials meant for getting dirty without damage, says Subaru.
+While the Impreza and Crosstrek share the same interior design, Subaru made each using different materials.
+The Crosstrek’s interior has some more rugged, easier-to-clean materials meant for getting dirty without damage, says Subaru.

-What's not different between them?
-Engine power, transmission tuning, interior cargo and passenger space, just to name a few.
+What’s not different between these Subaru models?
+Engine power, transmission tuning, interior cargo space and passenger space, just to name a few.

 The idea that the Crosstrek is just a slightly more off-road-capable Impreza is not a stretch.
 Call it a soft-roader instead of an off-roader.
 But for people who want something that can make it to that trailhead with their tent or river launch with their kayak but don’t want a full-on SUV and can’t do it with a normal car, the Crosstrek will fit the bill.